You will be reading this either:

 world, which was not always what we would wish to use today.

-This set of disk images entirely replaces the old
+The resulting set of media images entirely replace the old ones and go

-the new disk images are simply more functional than the old ones.
+though, the new media images are more functional than the old ones.

-The remainder of this section describes some aspects of these disk
+The remainder of this section describes some aspects of these media

 images which are not clear from the descriptions of the